-The influence range and areas affected by pulmonary physiotherapy are extensive, which is why professionals who specialize in this field shall be an integral part of every therapeutic team - especially the teams working in hospitals, outpatient clinics, long-term and palliative care facilities and home care.
-Nevertheless, the differences in clinical practice, staff training and access to such specialists are exceptionally big, even among countries of the European Union and even despite the fact that their education systems are supposed to be in line with "Bolognese standards" which were agreed upon during the Bologna Process.
+The scope and areas of respiratory physiotherapy are broad, which is why professionals who specialize in this field should be an integral part of every therapeutic team - especially the teams working in hospitals, outpatient clinics, in long-term, palliative care, and in the community.
+Nevertheless, there are huge differences in clinical practice, workforce training and accessibility to these specialists, even among the European Union countries and despite the fact that the education systems in Europe follow the Bologna agreement.